Trading Platforms

 5. Small Account Holders: Zero-commission trades benefit those with smaller portfolios

-Wealthsimple Trade: Commission-Free DIY Investing
+Wealthsimple self-directed investing (formerly Wealthsimple Trade): Commission-Free DIY Investing

 Key Features of Wealthsimple Trade: